 The functions of bass guitar:

 Bass guitar plays a key role in a musical band.
-All other musical instruments or musicians in a team often rely on the subtle of the bass.
+All other musical instruments or musicians in a team often rely on subtle bass.
 In fact, the bass plays the role of holding the entire instrument in the band together.
 To start with the functions of bass, it has both the natures of tune and rhythm and so links the chord and rhythm or groove of the concert.
 This link of chord and groove of the bass makes the music sweeter and makes the listeners feel the music.

-Each and every step or line or stanza of a song is based on specific chord or chords, and the notes involved in that or those chords synchronize with each other.
+Each and every step or line or stanza of a song is based on a specific chord or chord, and the notes involved in that or those chords synchronize with each other.
 Sometimes, the chords change to different tunes and rhythms in between the song and the entire instruments follow the change and play accordingly.
-The bass controls the chords, rhythm and keeps the entire instruments and singer into one tone and one rhythm.
+The bass controls the chords, and rhythm and keeps the entire instruments and singer into one tone and one rhythm.
 Learn bass guitar to play a central role in your musical band.

-As a whole, bass guitar along with drum provides the lower end pitch, groove, rhythm, drive, and punch in most of the genre of music.
+As a whole, bass guitar along with drum provides the lower end pitch, groove, rhythm, drive, and punch in most the genre of music.
 If you want to learn bass guitar, remember that you are going to carry out an important function in the musical band.

 Choose the right bass for learning:

-You may have confusion when you go to purchase a bass guitar for the purpose of learning.
+You may have been confused when you go to purchase a bass guitar for the purpose of learning.
 It is good for you to select a starter guitar or a student guitar to initiate the learning of bass.
 The starter bass guitar can be comparatively cheaper around 200 USD.
 There are professional bass guitars costing thousands.
 It is your preference to choose what the right bass guitar is for you.
 However, it is better to learn bass guitar with the starter guitar because that is exclusively made for the learners.

 Know the parts of your bass: